Electromagnetism essentially describes the force between electrically charged particles conveyed by electromagnetic fields.

 Continuous interaction

 The electromagnetic force is conceived as a continuous interaction across space and time.
 Electric and magnetic fields are represented by continuous lines of force, which change smoothly and predictably over distance and time.
-These lines enable the uninterrupted transmission of electromagnetic effects, such as visible light and radio waves, without abrupt jumps.
+These lines enable the uninterrupted transmission of electromagnetic effects, such as visible light and radio waves, in contrast to the discrete, step-like changes characteristic of quantized systems.

-In visualising fields, field lines depict the direction and strength of the force experienced by a positively charged particle.
+Visualisations of fields use field lines to depict the direction and strength of the force experienced by a positively charged particle.
 For electric fields, lines emanate from positive charges and terminate at negative charges, while magnetic field lines form closed loops, circulating from the north to the south pole of a magnet.
+This is a convention: the direction of an electric field (E) is defined as the direction of the force exerted on a positive test charge, and for magnetic fields, the direction is determined assuming the presence of positive test charges.

 Classical laws of physics